Filed Under: The Hijacked Holiday

 The New 4/20: Branded Freedom and Empty Promises

 Modern 4/20 events look like trade expos with DJ booths.
 Celebration is fine.
-But this isn’t celebration.
+But this isn’t a celebration.
 It’s a rebrand.
 A slick veneer covering an industry still chewing up the people who made it possible.

 Dispensaries throw “freedom sales” while calling the cops on unlicensed vendors.
 Multi-state operators post MLK quotes to promote their pre-rolls.
 Influencers sell $60 eighths in zip codes where ounces used to run $80 flat.